NAIS 123-1 - Native American History

 NUTR 410-1 - Adv Human Nutrition & Metabolism

-Pre-requisites: Student has satisfied all of the following: [Student has completed all of the following course(s): BIO 234 - Human Physiology] [Student has completed all of the following course(s): CHEM 251 - Org Chem II:Biological Chem] [Student has completed all of the following course(s): HS 200 - Intro to Human Nutrition] [Student has completed or is in process of completing 60 Credits]
+Pre-requisites: Student has satisfied all of the following: [Student has completed or is in process of completing 60 Credits] [Student has completed or is in process of completing all of the following course(s): CHEM 251 - Org Chem II:Biological Chem] [Student has completed or is in process of completing all of the following course(s): HS 200 - Intro to Human Nutrition] [Student has completed or is in process of completing any of the following course(s): BIO 234 - Human Physiology, BIO 236 - Anatomy and Physiology II]

 This is a course in which theories are integrated from physiology, biochemistry, and nutrition with recent developments in the discipline.
 There is an emphasis on practical significance of current research and theory.
 (3-0)